top of page

 Vision of CNTE

-• Molecular modelling of biomimetic SAPs
+• Molecular modeling of biomimetic SAPs to predict and optimize their self-assembly behavior.

 bottom of page